otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ## Rate Limiting

-**Rate limiting** is a technique used to control the rate of incoming requests to an API.
+Rate limiting is a technique used to control the rate of incoming requests to an API.
 It helps to prevent abuse and ensure fair usage of resources.
-Rate limiting can be implemented using various algorithms, such as **fixed window**, **sliding window** and **token bucket**.
+Rate limiting can be implemented using various algorithms, such as fixed window, sliding window and token bucket.
 However, for simplicity, we will use the `express-rate-limit` dependency which implements a basic fixed window algorithm.

 ---